proycon/LaMachine/lamachine_v2_plan.md

 ### Objective #1.
 Modularity & Outside participation

 * LaMachine grows larger, it already includes 'default' software and 'optional' software, but the user should be given more choice/freedom in the matter.
-  We want to greatly expand the flexibility for administrators and users to make a more fine-tuned selection and lower the threshold to third party participation in LaMachine;
+  We want to greatly expand the flexibility for administrators and users to make a more fine-tuned selection of software to install and to lower the threshold for third party participation in LaMachine;
-* The maintainability of the two rather monolithic shell scripts grows more complicated as more software participates;
+* The maintainability of the two rather monolithic shell scripts grows more complicated as more software participates, they need to be replaced;
 * We want to try to reduce redundancy in LaMachine and have as much overlap as possible between different flavours and branches;
-* It should be made easier for third-party participants to participate in LaMachine without relying on a central party (aka me).
+* It should be made easier for third-party participants to participate in LaMachine without relying too much on a central party (aka me).
 It need not be a Nijmegen-only endeavour.
 * LaMachine builds on common and well-established software distribution channels and repositories, leverages their power and does not seek to replace them, but merely to combine them to make things easier and more accessible for the user.